Jthecode/Elites-Of-The-World-/README.md

-# Elites-Of-The-World-
-EOTW Token Listing Submission – Base Chain
+# EOTW Token on Base Mainnet\n\nDeploy the Elites of the World (EOTW) token using Hardhat.